yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 Now, the ``NID`` and the default ingredients can be mixed.

-The ``~`` ingredient toggles filtering of events to those that are used in the fingerprint calculation for ``N``, ``I`` and ``D``.
+.. **V1** The ``~`` ingredient toggles filtering of events to those that are used in the fingerprint calculation for ``N``, ``I`` and ``D``.
 This is relevant when the NID fingerprints are mixed with the default ones. (the events are filtered even for the default ingredients if they're used)

+The ``~`` ingredient toggles filtering of events to those that are messages between two different network nodes, effectively limiting the set of events to network communication./ effectively limiting the set of events taking part in fingerprint calculation to network communication.

-- when the ingredients contain ``~``, events are filtered even for the default ingredients.
+.. - when the ingredients contain ``~``, events are filtered even for the default ingredients.
    - so if the ingredients are NID, is that filtered?

 - if ``t`` is not in the ingredients, only D, then just the order of the packet datas matter